-9. present material in a written form, with discrimination and lucidity in the use of language, professional referencing and clear layout
+9. present material in a written form, with

-10. write and think under pressure and to meet deadlines.
+discrimination and lucidity in the use of language, professional referencing and clear layout 10. write and think under pressure and to meet deadlines.

-Skills 1-6 are developed progressively throughout the programme.
-Participation in seminars and oral classes develops skills in self-expression and teamwork.
+classes develops skills in self-expression and teamwork.
 Critical thought, the construction of arguments, and information skills are all developed through essay writing and the dissertation, and all assessed work must be word-processed.
 Timemanagement skills are enhanced by the regular production of language work and the meeting of strict essay deadlines.
 Sensitivity to cultural difference informs the whole programme and, together with the development of self-motivation and self-reliance, is greatly encouraged by the Year Abroad.
-Career management is taught through a distinct module linked with preparation for the Year Abroad.

 Skills 1-2 are assessed through coursework and examinations, including the examinations in Italy.
-The location of information forms part of the activity involved in the dissertation, but wordprocessing skills are not formally assessed.
 Skill 4 is not directly assessed.
-There are strict, clearlydefined penalties for lateness in handing in assessed work and for plagiarism.
+There are strict, clearly-defined penalties for lateness in handing in assessed work and for plagiarism.
 Skill 8 is assessed formatively.
 Skills 9-10 are developed through the submission of written course work and examinations.